SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Hands-on-Forming-and-Joining/Zigbee-Hands-on-Forming-Joining.md

 The "\n\r" characters triggers the project name printing.
 This basic test shows that the RX and TX of the CLI is working correctly.
 If the same text is printed, put away the Light application and start creating the Switch.
-Note: If the project name does not appear in console you can add this in the Services > CLI: CLI Core Component > New Command prompt option as depicted in Figure 3-5.
+Note: If the project name does not appear in console you can add this in the Services > Command Line Interface > Security > CLI Global Configuration > New Command prompt option as depicted in Figure 3-5.

 <div align="center">